MicroEJ/docs/SDKUserGuide/installSDKDistributionOther.rst

      - ``5.0.1``
      - ``4.7.2``

-If you need an older distribution of the SDK, it is available in the `SDK Downloads Page <https://repository.microej.com/packages/SDK/>`_.
+Finally, if you need an older SDK Distribution, browse the `SDK Downloads Page <https://repository.microej.com/packages/SDK/>`_.

 ..